Contributing#

 pw presubmit --step update_upstream_python_constraints --full

 For Python packages that have native extensions, the command needs to be run 3 times: once on Linux, once on macOS, and once on Windows.
-Please run it on the OSes that are available to you; a core Pigweed teammate will run it on the rest.
 See the warning about caching Python packages for multiple platforms in Downloading Packages.